Funding & Structure

 The Alliance for Kids is the Early Childhood Council for El Paso County.
 Joint Initiatives for Youth and Families is the fiscal agent and staff employer for Alliance for Kids.

 Council members who come together are public and private stakeholders are children’s service providers, community organizations, parents, business leaders, and citizens; all coming together for the purpose of developing and ultimately implementing a comprehensive system of early childhood services for children in the community to ensure school readiness.
-The Council meets 4-5 times per year and is the oversight body for the Council responsible for developing and approving the Strategic Plan and approving the annual budget.
+The Council meets monthly and is the oversight body for Alliance for Kids.
+It is responsible for developing and approving the Strategic Plan and approving the annual budget.
 Carrying out the strategies outlined in the Strategic Plan is the responsibility of all Council members and is accomplished through their participation on three standing committees aligned to the Early Childhood Colorado Framework: Learning & Development, Family Support & Education, and Health & Well-Being.

 - Colorado Departments of Human Services provides monetary and technical assistance for the Quality Improvement project including Colorado Shines and EQIT, as well as Systems Building.